janielMartell/resume/src/entries/work/2019-wovenware.md

 start: 2019-02-18
 ---

-Developed cloud solutions with: Azure, C#, and PowerShell for the healthcare industry; and web applications with: Bootstrap, Angular (TypeScript), and Spring Boot (Java).
+Team lead building sovereign cloud-based solutions and ETL Systems with: Azure, C#, and PowerShell; As well as accessible web applications with: axe, Bootstrap, TypeScript (Angular), and Java (Spring Boot) for Puerto Rico’s Department of Health.